Rik Emmett

-Richard Gordon Emmett (born July 10, 1953) is a vocalist, guitarist, and member of the Canadian hard rock band Triumph.
+Richard Gordon Emmett (born July 10, 1953) is a Canadian vocalist, guitarist, and member of the hard rock band Triumph.

 Career

+Emmett played guitar on the self titled debut album by Glam rock singer Justin Paige which was released in Canada by Capitol Records in 1974.

-In Toronto, during the mid 1970s, several local musicians formed a progressive rock group called Act III.
-One member of the group was Emmett, who left to join Triumph.
+He also was a member of the Toronto progressive rock group Act III, but left to join Triumph in the summer of 1975.
 This led to the break up of Act III.
-Other members formed Zon.
-Emmett says that one of the songs he performed with Act III was "The Blinding Light Show", a tune which he later recorded with Triumph.
+Other members of this group formed Zon.
+Emmett says that one of the songs he performed with Act III was "The Blinding Light Show", a tune he later recorded with Triumph.